Lunars/tesla/README.md

 ### Very low suspension:

+The display shows "Standard" when in Very Low mode

 ```

-# airsuspension 2 in i.d
+access-internal-dat.pl airsuspension 2
 emit-reboot-gateway
-# Touch "Low" in the GUI to go to low suspension
+# Now touch "Low" in the GUI to go to low suspension

 sdv GUI_suspensionLevelRequest 7
 # You will notice it going lower, front and rear
 ```

-the display shows "Standard" when in Very Low mode